slbailey/Retrovue/docs/components/program-director.md

 - ✅ Coordinates all channel operations
 - ✅ Manages viewer sessions and fanout
 - ✅ Handles emergency overrides and mode changes
-- ✅ Generates broadcast streams and output
+- ✅ Coordinates generation of broadcast streams and output
 - ✅ Enforces system-wide policies

 **What Program Director DOES NOT:**